Director's Spotlight

 In Spring Song, Noburō Ōfuji pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.

 While deeply rooted in Japan, Spring Song has achieved a global reach, influencing directors from various backgrounds.
-Its ability to translate Short tropes into a universal cinematic language is why it remains a cult staple decades after its 1931 release.
+Its ability to translate Animation tropes into a universal cinematic language is why it remains a cult staple decades after its 1931 release.

 | Cinematography | Deep Focus |